Briukhovychi: History

-Between 1774 and 1918 it was part of Austrian Galicia.
 After the end of World War I Briukhovychi became part of Lwów Powiat in Lwów Voivodeship, part of Poland.
 In 1939 it was annexed by the Soviet Union.
 It was given the status of an urban-type settlement in 1940.
 Briukhovychi was occupied by German troops during World War II from 1941 to 1944.
+The nearby forest became an arena of fighting between German and Polish forces.